Undergraduate Admissions

 All newly admitted undergraduate first-year students are required to attend one of the summer First-Year Orientation sessions prior to the start of their first term.
 Sessions are designed to introduce first-year students to the University.

 During this two-day program, new first-year students will be acquainted with the academic opportunities and skills needed to take personal responsibility for their academic achievement and persistence, introduced to the programs and services available for UNC students, made aware of University traditions, and connected to their peers and other ways to broaden their Carolina community.
-First-year students also receive information about their course registration process.
+First-year students also receive information about the course registration process and academic advising.
 Family members and guests are invited to attend the First-Year Family Orientation program, which runs parallel to the student program.

-The transition process continues when students arrive to campus with a variety of programs and events during Weeks of Welcome (fall semester) and Winter Welcome (January).
+The transition process continues when students arrive on campus with a variety of programs and events during Weeks of Welcome in the fall semester and Winter Welcome in January.

 Carolina Global Launch Student and Family Orientation